-OIL-DRI CORPORATION OF AMERICA 410 N. MICHIGAN AVE #400 CHICAGO, IL 60611-4213
+ATTN: INVESTOR RELATIONS OIL-DRI CORPORATION OF AMERICA 410 N. MICHIGAN AVE #400 CHICAGO, IL 60611-4213

-VOTE BY INTERNET - www.proxyvote.com Use the Internet to transmit your volting instructions and for electronic delivery of information up until 11.59 PM Eastern Time the day before the meeting date.
-Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic volting instruction form.
+VOTE BY INTERNET Before The Meeting - Go to www.proxyvote.com or scan the QR Barcode above

+Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:59 PM Eastern Time the day before the meeting date.
+Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic voting instruction flowing instruction flow.